dhilipa01/NCBS_Archives-Bucketing_Task/README.md

 ## Full dataset

-This repo commits a small representative slice at `test_data_sample/` (real files, same structure, ~15 folders) so the layout is inspectable without pulling the full set.
-The full 500+ folder / 50,000+ jpeg dataset is attached as a [GitHub Release](../../releases) — download and extract it, or just run `generate_test_data.py` locally to reproduce it exactly (it's seeded, so the release archive and a local run are identical).
+This repo commits a small representative slice at `test_data_sample/` (actual files, same structure, ~15 folders) so the layout is inspectable without pulling the full set.

+The full 500+ folder / 50,000+ jpeg dataset is attached as a [GitHub Release](../../releases); download and extract it, or just run `generate_test_data.py` locally to reproduce it exactly (it's seeded, so the release archive and a local run are identical).

 ## Why Python